mwgray/code-samples/Binding/README.md

 # Binding

 So where as the [Scripting](/Scripting) system generally is for binding functions, the Binding system is for binding variables.
 It also integrates with the Lua Scripting, so lua scripts can control bound members.
+It's a bit simpler to do variable binding in C++ than functions because functors are complex.

 To Bind a member the following call is made:
 ```Bind::Member(muteMusic, this, "muteMusic")```